-All-Options Counseling — or Informed Consent — at Planned Parenthood is an opportunity for a woman to receive factual, nonjudgmental, unbiased explanations of her alternatives when facing an unplanned pregnancy.
+Planned Parenthood provides an opportunity for you to receive factual, nonjudgmental, unbiased explanations of your alternatives when facing an unintended pregnancy.
 All consultations are completely confidential.
 Patients are free to invite a partner, family member, or friend to the appointment if desired.

-We understand that when faced with an unplanned pregnancy, deciding what to do can be difficult.
-There is no right or wrong choice, but Planned Parenthood can help you work through all options to arrive at a decision that you're comfortable with.
+We understand that when faced with an unintended pregnancy, deciding what to do can be difficult.
+There is no right or wrong decision, but Planned Parenthood can help you work through all options to arrive at a decision that you're comfortable with.

 If you are feeling threatened or forced to make a decision about your pregnancy that you do not agree with, you may be feeling “reproductive coercion.”
 There are often many warning signs of reproductive coercion and intimate partner violence, and these behaviors often escalate.
-Learn more about reproductive coercion and intimate partner violence.
+Learn more about sexual and reproductive control.

-If you are in need of unbiased, medically accurate pregnancy options counseling, please contact us at 800-230-7526.
+If you are in need of unbiased, medically accurate pregnancy options information, please contact us at 800-230-7526.

 - Having the baby and parenting the child yourself